Pontushol/magna-mater/README.md

 Inspiration for the Video Modal Buttonos was found on https://stackoverflow.com/questions/8683528/embed-image-in-a-button-element however significant changes had to be made to make it work.

+Inspiration for the Contact Modal was fount on https://mdbootstrap.com/docs/jquery/modals/forms/ Slight changes were made to design.